Reinforce actions with tangible or intangible rewards, outcomes and pleasant experiences.

 The science behind these observations comes down to something called "Variable Rewards".
 Variable rewards can both create harmful addicting experiences (e.g slot machines) as well as support positive behaviour changes by eliciting positive emotions such as curiosity and surprise.
 Variable rewards are also essential to create habit-forming products.

-Provide visual symbols that satisfy people's need to be recognised and respected (e.g. trophies, badges)
+Provide visual symbols that satisfy people's need to be accomplished, recognised and respected (e.g. trophies, badges)

 Airbnb has introduced a Superhost program to reward the best performing hosts with more visibility in the ecosystem.